rafaelnacle/rafaelnacle/README.md

 <hr/>

 <p align="center">
-  <em>"Like threads, I thrive in collaboration — each journey stronger when shared."</em>
+  <em>"Like threads (maybe just one thread?), I thrive in collaboration — each journey stronger when shared."</em>
 </p>